• Home

 Sector: Logistics/Haulage

 Pelling J conducted an inquiry into the recoverability of excise duty under the CMR Convention (road transport).
-His findings on whether such duties were recoverable under Article 23.4 of the CMR were later certified for appeal directly to the Supreme Court due to their impact on transport law precedents.
+His findings on whether such duties were recoverable under Article 23.4 of the CMR were later certified for appeal directly to the Supreme Court due to their impact on transport law precedents, further contributing to the broader dialogue on insurance disputes.

 The Republic of Kazakhstan v World Wide Minerals Limited ** [2020] EWHC 3068 (Comm)**

-Case relating to serious irregularity under section 68 of the Arbitration Act 1996 and awarded damages on a basis not argued by the parties, resulting in the remission of the case back to the international tribunal.
+This case, pertinent to international investment law, addresses serious irregularity under section 68 of the Arbitration Act 1996.
+It resulted in damages being awarded based on a rationale not argued by the parties, leading to the remission of the case back to the international tribunal.
+This highlights the intersection of mining and international investment law, which can sometimes overlap with banking litigation.

 Renaissance Securities (Cyprus) Ltd v ILLC Chlodwig Enterprises ** [2024] EWHC 2843 (Comm)**